JPSAppClub/ExampleApp/README.md

   - User interface
   - Handling user interaction

 The contents of this project might look confusing at first, with no Java file in sight.
-But don't worry, there are only four files you really need to care about:
+But don't worry, they're there, just tucked away in a bunch of folders.
+There are only four files you really need to care about:
 - **CalculateActivity.java** (found at **ExampleApp/src/main/java/com/jpsappclub/exampleapp/**)
 - **Color.java** (same place)
 - **ColorCalculator.java** (same place)